 i’m sure that that is how many people think of it– as a linear spectrum or continuum of hypervisibility ⇔ visibility ⇔ invisibility, but in my humble opinion that is an oversimplification and reality does not in fact work that way. furthermore, as i tried to note in the OP, i disagree with / am uncomfortable with the idea that the ‘middle ground’ of ‘visibility’ is or should be a goal of LGBTQIA advocacy to begin with.

-i for one am not looking for my queerness to be normalized and i couldn’t give less of a damn about representation for the sake of others knowing that others knowing that people like me exist. i want who i am to be acknowledged and accepted without having to first be deemed “normal” by society in order to then be granted acknowledgement and acceptance. i want representation for myself and for those like me to know that we exist and that it’s okay– not “normal” because fuck “normal”, i really hate the entire concept of “normal”– to be who we are and that we’re not alone.
+i for one am not looking for my queerness to be normalized and i couldn’t give less of a damn about representation for the sake of others knowing that people like me exist. i want who i am to be acknowledged and accepted without having to first be deemed “normal” by society in order to then be granted acknowledgment and acceptance. i want representation for myself and for those like me to know that we exist and that it’s okay– not “normal” because fuck “normal”, i really hate the entire concept of “normal”– to be who we are and that we’re not alone.

 and representation can help with that, yes, but that is not synonymous with “visibility” to me.